luigirizzo/netmap/WINDOWS/README.txt

        " Control panel -> network and sharing center -> Change adapter settings "
     - right click on an adapter then click on " Properties "
     - click on " Install -> Service -> Add "
-    - click on 'Driver Disk' and select 'nmNdis.inf' in this folder
+    - click on 'Driver Disk' and select the folder WINDOWS/Output-Win8.1Release/nm-ndis-pkg
-    - select 'Netmap NDIS' which is the only service you should see
+    - select the service "Netmap NDIS LightWeight Filter"
-    - click accept on the warnings for the installation of an unsigned driver (roughly twice per existing network card)
+    - click accept on the warnings for the installation of an unsigned or test-signed driver

-If the Netmap kernel module has been installed in a dynamic way, remember to deinstall the NDIS module before a shutdown/reboot and before unloading the Netmap Core Module.
+If the netmap core module has been installed in a dynamic way, remember to deinstall the nm-ndis module before a shutdown/reboot and before unloading the netmap core module.

 ------------ NETMAP BUILD INSTRUCTIONS ----------
 Requirements: